Best Clarifying Shampoos For African American Hair – From 3C Curly to 4C Ziggly We Got You Covered

 They are all Sulfate-Free.

 Sulfate-Free shampoos for black and textured hair is not just a buzzword.
-It really is good for your hair !
+It is good for your hair!

 Sulfates also know as SLS Sodium Laureth Sulfate (Wikipedia Link) is a heavy cleaning agent found in detergents and household items.
 Your daily shampoos also use them (although a tiny amount) to create lather.